 Shrubs as Trees

 You may be surprised to learn that many plants that we often associate with trees are really shrubs in disguise!
-Classic examples include the beautiful flowering beauties lilacs and crape myrtles.
-The latter oftentimes will display more than one trunk, just neatly cropped towards the center to give the illusion of a single trunk.
+Classic examples include the flowering beauties like lilacs and crape myrtles.
+The latter will often display more than one trunk, just neatly cropped towards the center to give the illusion of a single trunk.

 Truth is, most shrubs can be made to resemble trees if pruned correctly.
 Here is a shortlist of shrubs that take make for breathtaking small trees: